Felipe-Lohan/Dungeon_World/Druid_-_Streamlined.md

 * ☐ ** Doppleganger’s Dance:** You are able to study the essence of specific individuals to take their exact form, including men, elves, or the like.
 Suppressing your tell is possible, but if you do, take -1 ongoing until you return to your own form.

-* ☐ ** Blood And Thunder:** _Replaces: Red Of Tooth And Claw_.
-When you **are in an appropriate animal form (something dangerous)**, increase your damage to d10.

-* ☐ ** The Druid Sleep:** When you take this move, the nextopportunity that you have safety and time to spend in an appropriate location, you may attune yourself to a new land.
+* ☐ ** The Druid Sleep:** When you take this move, the next opportunity that you have safety and time to spend in an appropriate location, you may attune yourself to a new land.
 This effect occurs only once and the GM will tell you how long it will take and what cost you must pay.
 From then on, you are considered to be born of the soil in both lands.

 * ☐ ** Weather Weaver:** When you **are under open skies when the sun rises**, the GM will ask you what the weather will be that day.
 Tell them whatever you like, it comes to pass.

-* ☐ ** World-talker:** _Requires: Thing-talker_.
-You see the patterns that make up the fabric of the world.
-You may now apply your spirit tongue, shapeshifter and studied essence moves to pure elements – fire, water, air and earth.

-* ☐ ** Formshaper:** _Requires: Formcrafter_.
-You may increase your armor by 1 or deal an additional +1d4 damage while in an animal form.
+* ☐ ** Formshaper:** You may increase your armor by 1 or deal an additional +1d4 damage while in an animal form.
 Choose which when you shapeshift.

 * ☐ ** Healthy Distrust:** Whenever the unclean magic wielded by mortal men causes you to **Defy Danger**, treat any result of 6- as a 7-9.

 * ☐ ** Chimera:** When you **Shapeshift**, you may create a merged form of up to three different shapes.
 You may be a bear with the wings of an eagle and the head of a ram, for example.
 Each feature will grant you a different move to make.
 Your chimera form follows the same rules as shapeshifter otherwise.

-* ☐ ** Stalker’s Sister:** Choose one move from the ranger class list.
+* ☐ ** “Hunter’s Brother, Stalker’s Sister” (Slot 02):** Choose one move from the **Ranger** class list.

 ##Starting Gear & Coins